 When you select this option, the plugin allows users to book multiple blocks at a time.
 For Eg: In case of Bike Rentals, the booking period is let’s say 1 hour.
 With Enable Range option the customers can either book 1 hour or many hours at a time.

-So it works in cases where a customer needs to book a resource for 4 or 5 hours, depending on his or her need.
+So it works in cases where a customer needs to book for 4 or 5 hours, depending on his or her need.
 You can also compare the following image with that of the Fixed period of.

 Maximum Bookings per Block